Discord Bot

 Step 3: Configure Basic Settings

-- In Discord, use the
+- In Discord, type

 - 🐛 Bugs - Set up bug reporting channels and methods